Schemas

 The uses element enumerates all the files that the task consumes or produces.
 While it is not necessary nor required to have all files appear on the command-line, it is imperative that you declare even hidden files that your task requires in this section, so that the proper ancilliary staging- and clean-up tasks can be generated during planning.

-The invoke element may be specified multiple times, as needed.
-It has a mandatory when attribute with the following value set:
+The hooks array may be specified multiple times, as needed.
+The currently supported shell hooks have a mandatory _on attribute with the following value set:

 keyword |